top of page

 • They should be saved as JPEGs with a maximum file size of 1MB.

-• The colour space should be sRGB.
+• The colour space should be SRGB

 • Images not meeting these specifications will be rejected by the software.